sunnamed434/BitMono/README.md

 Want more?
 Simply read the **[docs][bitmono_docs]**.

 ### Detailed build status
-If you want to build the BitMono by your own - [click here for detailed info](https://raw.githubusercontent.com/sunnamed434/BitMono/main/build.md)
+If you want to build the BitMono by your own - [click here for detailed info][build_info]

 | Branch | AppVeyor                                                    |
 |--------|-------------------------------------------------------------|